jrandiny/yoga-slim7-ubuntu/readme.md

 If you are using the official kernel (for example in Ubuntu 20.10) be aware that you need to disable secure boot because of the default behaviour of Ubuntu kernel (relevant discussion [#10](https://github.com/jrandiny/yoga-slim7-ubuntu/issues/10)).

+#### Bios Unlock

+Lenovo has hidden some advanced options that are useful for overclocking, enabling s3 support, and other advanced functionality which can be enabled by writing special value on the i/o port.
+You can use the following tools to do that https://github.com/esno/yoga-bios-unlock.
+Use at your own risk

+After unlocking the bios
+- go to `AMD PBS` on the top tab
+- find `S3/Modern Standby Support`
+- Press enter to change the value from `Modern Standby Enable` to `S3 Enable`
 ### Audio
 If you see only a `Dummy Output` device in your audio-devices list, it is caused by a regression on ALSA https://bugs.launchpad.net/ubuntu/+source/alsa-lib/+bug/1901922